virtapi/virtapi/docs/api/v1/general.md

 ### Request structure

 Endpoints generally accept multiple values to be sent in a serialized fashion (JSON) in the request body when called via POST or UPDATE.
 Values that aren't necessary are repesented with `nullable` in the endpoint documentation.
+In a request, you can send the value `NULL` or ignore the attribute and don't send it.

 ### Filtering